 Ensuring the future success and sustainability of a dealership is not based solely on operational knowledge and efficiencies.
 In addition to creating robust processes, identifying and developing future leaders is critical to building sustainable dealership value.
 But first, you must overcome the leadership barriers that sabotage your goals.

 In the past, when someone took on the position of “dealer,” it was assumed employees would fall in line and follow the owner’s lead.
 Today, with up to five generations working together at the same dealership, this expectation doesn’t hold true.
-Instead, good people check out or leave after a transition in leadership if they don’t feel respected for their contributions and see opportunities for growth.
+Instead, good people check out or leave after a transition in leadership if they don’t feel respected for their contributions and/or see opportunities for growth.

 - What work means.
 Perspectives of how work fits into our lives—the type of work culture one finds inspiring and the gratification they want from their career—are in constant flux.
-It’s not uncommon for Gen X and millennial workers to want more time outside the dealership, and older employees/leaders may interpret this as poor work ethic.
+It’s not uncommon for Gen X and millennial employees to want more time outside the dealership, and older employees/leaders may interpret this as poor work ethic.

 - The nature of leadership.
 Generational perspectives on who should be considered for leadership may differ.
 Some feel leadership positions should be earned through tenure, while others think it is earned through performance.